trv893/StoneSchedules/README.md

     ```

 4. Start the application by running `npm start`.

-Note: The backend of the project is not located in this repository.
+>Note: The backend of the project is not located in this repository.
 The backend is written in C#.
-Example data being returned from the database can be found in ./assets/shiftDataExample.json.
+Example data being returned from the database can be found in `./assets/shiftDataExample.json`.

 ## Usage